Rupert Street pocket park

 Community Engagement Outcomes

 A total of forty-six people attended the Listening Posts.
 The online survey received sixty-nine responses.
-Respondents were asked to provide input on draft design principles for the pocket park, and design elements to be included or excluded.
+Respondents were asked to provide input on draft design principles for the pocket park and highlight their preferred design elements to be included or excluded.

 - Sit and relax, and